Michael Dukakis

 Born in Brookline, Massachusetts, to Greek immigrants, Dukakis attended Swarthmore College before enlisting in the United States Army.
 After graduating from Harvard Law School, he won election to the Massachusetts House of Representatives, serving from 1963 to 1971.
 He won the 1974 Massachusetts gubernatorial election but lost his 1978 bid for re-nomination to Edward J. King.
-He defeated King in the 1982 gubernatorial primary and served as governor from 1983 to 1991, presiding over a period of economic growth known as the "Massachusetts Miracle."
+He defeated King in the 1982 gubernatorial primary and was again governor from 1983 to 1991, presiding over a period of economic growth known as the "Massachusetts Miracle".

 Building on his popularity as governor, Dukakis sought the Democratic presidential nomination for the 1988 presidential election.
 He prevailed in the Democratic primaries and was formally nominated at the 1988 Democratic National Convention.
-Dukakis chose Senator Lloyd Bentsen of Texas as his running mate, while the Republicans nominated a ticket consisting of George H. W. Bush and Senator Dan Quayle.
-Dukakis lost the election, carrying only ten states and Washington, D.C., but he improved on the Democratic performances in the previous two elections.
+Dukakis chose Senator Lloyd Bentsen of Texas as his running mate, while the Republicans nominated a ticket of George H. W. Bush and Senator Dan Quayle.
+Dukakis made history as the first Greek-American and Aromanian presidential candidate, first Greek Orthodox major-party nominee, and the first major-party nominee with ancestry outside Europe.
+Although he lost the election, carrying only ten states and Washington, D.C., he improved on the Democratic performances in the previous two elections.
 After the election, Dukakis announced that he would not seek another term as governor, and he left office in 1991.
+Since the death of Jimmy Carter in 2024, Dukakis is the oldest living presidential nominee.

-Since leaving office, Dukakis has served on the board of directors for Amtrak and has taught political science at Northeastern University and UCLA.
+Since leaving office, Dukakis has served on the board of directors for Amtrak and taught political science at Northeastern University and UCLA.
 He was mentioned as a potential appointee to the Senate in 2009 to fill the vacancy caused by Ted Kennedy's death, but Governor Deval Patrick chose Paul G. Kirk.
 In 2012, Dukakis backed the successful Senate campaign of Elizabeth Warren, whom he also supported in the 2020 Democratic Party presidential primaries.
-With the death of nonagenarian Bob Dole on December 5, 2021, Dukakis is the oldest living losing major party presidential candidate (outside of incumbents).

-Early life, family, and education

-Early life and family
+Early life and education

-Dukakis was born in Brookline, Massachusetts.
-His father Panos (1896–1979) was a Greek immigrant from Edremit in Anatolia.
+Dukakis was born in Brookline, Massachusetts, on November 3, 1933.
+His father Panos was a Greek immigrant from Edremit in Turkey.
 Panos Dukakis settled in Lowell, Massachusetts, in 1912, and graduated from Harvard Medical School twelve years later, subsequently working as an obstetrician.
-Dukakis's mother Euterpe (née Boukis; 1903–2003) was born in Larissa, to Aromanian Greek (Vlach) parents from Vrysochori.
+Dukakis's mother Euterpe (née Boukis) was born in Larissa, to Aromanian parents from Vrysochori.
 She and her family emigrated to Haverhill, Massachusetts, in 1913.